The Alzheimer's Nursing Home Decision For a Loved One!

 I can't imagine the pain that must be in your heart.

 May the Lord give you His Peace that passes all of our understanding.

-(Photo below right - June Berg at the Wellstead, November 2005 - 8 months after arrival.
+(Photo below right - June K. Berg - The Wellstead - November 2005 - 8 months after arrival.
 June has a faded look.
-The former million dollar smile is now just a weak reflection of that memory.)
+The once million dollar smile is now only a memory)

 The second guessing and debating of the decision to place June in an Alzheimer’s facility started soon after the event and continues in endless cycles.
 It is always accompanied by feelings of guilt.
 I have always felt that I was a part of a conspiracy.
 Reassurances by friends and family are appreciated but the debate goes on.
 While our home (6025 Gardena Lane) is not a place of elegance, it is a nice home in a nice location and June loved the home.
 At the time she left the home, we had lived there together for almost 40 years.
 It was our third home but it was the first one in which we had purchased the lot, participated in the design and watched it being built.
 Many happy family get together's took place in this home including Thanksgiving and Christmas dinners and celebrations.
 Almost every time June and I would back the car out of the driveway, June would say: “we have such a nice home.”
 Now as I back my car alone out of the driveway I am haunted by her words.